8 Lies Teachers Tell Themselves About Work/Life Balance

 Do you ever feel like teaching is taking over your life?
 Are you overwhelmed and stressed?
 Do you feel guilty for neglecting your family while at school then feel guilty for neglecting school while at home?

 What you desperately need is some balance in your life.
-And in this blog/podcast series we’ll be diving deeply into how to do just that.

-But first we need to discuss some lies that get into our heads & prevent us from finding the balance we need.
 We need to reject these lies & replace them with the truths that will free us to start making real changes in our lives.

 Lies Teachers Believe About Work/Life Balance